harrisoncramer/cloture/README.md

 This application is built to help journalists and other researchers keep track of information about Congress.
 It currently aggregates congressional hearing data from across the various committees on Capitol Hill.

 It will soon include financial disclosure forms, ad buys, press releases, and other information about Congress.

-Please see the `CONTRIBUTING.md` to see how you can contribute.
+Make a pull request!

 ## Structure